hajowieland/terraform-alicloud-k8s/README.md

-# Terraform Kubernetes on Alibaba Cloud
+# Terraform Managed Kubernetes on Alibaba Cloud ("aliyun")

-This repository contains the Terraform module for creating a simple but ready-to-use Kubernetes Cluster on Alibaba Cloud Container Service for Kubernetes (ACK).
+This repository contains the Terraform module for creating a simple but ready-to-use managed Kubernetes Cluster on Alibaba Cloud Container Service for Kubernetes (ACK).

 It uses the latest available Kubernetes version available in the Alibaba Cloud region, creates all necessary RAM roles with its policies and generates a kubeconfig file at completion.